 - Feelings of apprehension or dread

 Aside from these usual symptoms, some GAD patients also have phobias and panic disorders.
 This is also the reason why diagnosing GAD is difficult because most of the symptoms are the same as other mental health illnesses.
 Most specialists rule out GAD once the symptoms persist for more than 6 months.
+This is why CareClinic works great as a way to record symptoms of your anxiety, as part of being a complete anxiety disorder app.

 What are the usual triggers of Anxiety?